sourcefabric/Newscoop/newscoop/UPGRADE.md

 ### Upgrading from Newscoop 3.5.x:

 Upgrading from version older than 3.5.0 is not supported anymore.
-If you had an older version you need to install Newscoop 4.1.2 and then upgrade to 4.2.
+If you had an older version you need to upgrade to Newscoop 4.1.2 first and then upgrade to 4.2.

 ### Upgrading from Newscoop 4.1.x to Newscoop 4.2
 #### Find your Newscoop dir